mathspp/mathspp/pages/03.books/python-drops/_what-you-get/features.md

 ## What you get

-An ebook (PDF + EPUB) with 68+ Python tips.
+68+ short, actionable Python tips.

-Short, actionable, and to the point: no fluff.
+An ebook with no fluff in PDF + EPUB formats.

-Diagrams with code examples and explanations for each tip.
+Diagrams with code examples for each tip.

-Weekly/bi-weekly free updates with new tips.
+Free updates with new tips (bi-weekly).